beatricexc/GreyCampus-Mod3/README.md

 2. shape of the regression line (size) - spread of the data
 3. Type of dependent variables

+**Loss Function** = ** f that computes the distance between the curernt output of the algorithm and the expected output

 #### *Polynomyial* : when the data points have a curve at the edge, we use polynomial

 ![image](https://user-images.githubusercontent.com/72341578/152889483-087ee50c-9f8c-431e-9ec6-0df406ffcc59.png)